Pharmacology and Physiology, Ph.D.

 Entering the Program

 Students in good academic standing enter the graduate program in pharmacology and physiology after completing one year in the core basic biomedical sciences program.
 In exceptional cases, students are directly admitted without completing the core curriculum.
 These students typically possess an advanced degree (i.e., Master of Science) and often have work experience.
 In August of each year, newly admitted students start a year of didactic training in advanced topics in pharmacology and physiology.

-Students pursuing graduate studies in pharmacology and physiology will have a unique opportunity to teach during training.
-The undergraduate course PPY 1450 Drugs We Use and Abuse (3 cr) is administered and taught entirely by graduate students to about 50 undergraduate students.
+Graduate Students in pharmacology and physiology will also have a unique opportunity to teach during training.
+The undergraduate course PPY 1450 Drugs We Use and Abuse is administered and taught entirely by graduate students.

 The course consists of 30 lectures per year, plus five discussion sessions.
 Typically, each graduate student in the program is responsible for three or four lectures on various subjects.
 These student-teachers may apply for evaluation by the Reinert Center for Transformative Teaching and Learning to receive an independent review of their performance and advice on how to improve their teaching skills.

 Fieldwork and Research Opportunities

 Research training is offered with particular emphasis on cellular communication and disease associated with the endocrine, cardiovascular and nervous systems.
 The broad objectives of the research programs are to:

 - Investigate the mechanisms and action of receptors and intracellular signal transduction systems at the cellular and molecular levels.

 - Understand how various drugs perturb these systems at both the cell level and the whole animal level.

 - Discover and develop new chemical probes to investigate biological systems and therapeutics to treat disease states.

 - Gain a better understanding of the pathophysiological mechanisms involved in disrupting cellular communications.

 Graduates of the program are technically skilled and thoughtful scientists prepared for successful careers in academia, industry, medicine, or government.

 Successful applicants possess an above-average GPA, sufficient GRE scores, and sufficient TOEFL scores (for international students).

 - Application form and fee